wplandingkit/docs/wplk_domain.md

 ### Getting all URL mappings

 You may get an array of all mappings — excluding the root and fallback mappings — by using the `mappings()` method.
+The method will return an array of `WPLK_Mapping` objects.

 ```php
 $mapping1 = $domain->add_mapping( 'some/url', $post_id );